Description

 Which means for our asset as example:

-• Looking at the average days under water of 57 days in the last 5 years of Volatility less than 7%, we see it is relatively lower, thus better in comparison to the benchmark SPY (119 days)
+• The average days below previous high over 5 years of Volatility less than 7% is 57 days, which is smaller, thus better compared to the benchmark SPY (119 days) in the same period.

-• Compared with SPY (21 days) in the period of the last 3 years, the average time in days below previous high water mark of 21 days is larger, thus worse.
+• Compared with SPY (19 days) in the period of the last 3 years, the average time in days below previous high water mark of 19 days is higher, thus worse.

 Performance (YTD)